Learn more about the current research projects of the LEAD Center.

 Researchers Involved: Dana Dabelea, Anna Bellatorre, Tessa Crume, Stephen Daniels, Richard Hamman, Michael Kahn, Joan O’Connell, Katherine Sauder, Lisa Testaverde

-About the Study: SEARCH is a national multi-center population-based study aimed at understanding the burden of diabetes and its complications among youth and young adults.
-In five US centers (including the entire State of Colorado and American Indians in Arizona and New Mexico), new cases of all types of diabetes are identified and registered.
-Volunteers from this registry have joined a cohort study with long term follow-up to see what predicts the complications of diabetes (eye, nerve, kidney and heart disease) and how patterns of care and behavioral issues affect such persons.
-Projections of the future burden of diabetes have also been made.
+About the Study: SEARCH is a national multi-center population-based study aimed at understanding the burden of diabetes and its complications among youth and young adults under age 20 that began in 2000.
+In five US centers (including the entire State of Colorado and Native Americans in Arizona and New Mexico), new cases of all types of diabetes are identified and registered.
+SEARCH includes a registry that tracks new cases to monitor trends in type 1, type 2, and other types of diabetes, and a cohort study that follows participants over time to study health outcomes, complications, and care experiences.
+Participants from the registry have joined a cohort study with long term follow-up to see what predicts the complications of diabetes (eye, nerve, kidney and heart disease) and how patterns of care and behavioral issues affect such persons.
+The registry provides population-level data on incidence and prevalence, while the cohort study collects detailed information through surveys, physical exams, and lab tests.
+SEARCH has helped identify differences in diabetes by race, ethnicity, and type, and has expanded to explore how social factors like food insecurity, healthcare access, and quality of care affect outcomes.
+SEARCH continues to inform public health efforts and clinical guidelines aimed at improving care and reducing disparities for youth with diabetes.

 Researchers Involved: Dana Dabelea, Janet Snell-Bergeon, Rebecca Conway